INDIAN CREEK NATURE CENTER

 HOURS OF POSITION: 40+ hours/week including regular weekend and evening hours.

 GENERAL JOB DESCRIPTION: Manages ecosystems through the implementation of sound conservation practices and principles.
-Plans and initiates maintenance of campus, trails, and outdoor spaces in a safe, aesthetic, and user-friendly manner.
-Plans and leads the development of new trails and upkeep of ICNC trail map.
+Maintains campus, trails, and outdoor spaces in a safe, aesthetic, and user-friendly manner.
 Performs general facility and land maintenance and upkeep.
 Supervises volunteers and seasonal employees.

-- Plans and executes ecosystem maintenance, including conducting controlled burns, removal of invasive species, tree planting and clearing, and implementing other general ecological improvement methods.
+- Performs ecosystem maintenance, including conducting controlled burns, removal of invasive species, tree planting and clearing, and implementing other general ecological improvement methods.

-- Leads the regular outdoor maintenance to ensure trails are maintained at a high standard: leads a team to ensure the following tasks are completed on trails: mowing and weed whacking; debris removal; and maintenance of trails to limit erosion, environmental impact, and user safety.
+- Performs regular outdoor maintenance to ensure trails are maintained at a high standard: leads volunteers and assigned staff to ensure the following tasks are completed on trails: mowing and weed whacking; debris removal; and maintenance of trails to limit erosion, environmental impact, and user safety.

-- Manages tree removal and clean-ip using appropriate and safe chainsaw methods, including felling, chopping, grubbing, and trimming.
+- Performs tree removal and clean-up using appropriate and safe chainsaw methods, including felling, chopping, grubbing, and trimming.

 - Ensures that an up-to-date trail map is maintained at all times.
 Works with appropriate individuals to ensure that the map is visually appealing and adequately conveys the user experience for guests.

 - Coordinates or performs general maintenance for all outdoor spaces, including mowing/trimming, snow removal, debris clean-up as appropriate.

 - Leads and oversees the annual maple syrup harvest, including tapping, collection, and production.
 Manages volunteers to assist in this process.